EU knowledge bank

 Behind every good article, paper or publication is a complicated process of finding the relevant data.
 On this page you will find some of the CEP researchers' most used links in Europe-related research.
 We hope it will be useful in your studies.

 To begin with, it might be a good idea to check the official websites of the relevant EU institutions such as the European Commission, European Parliament, European Council, Council of Ministers, Court of Justice, ECB, and European External Action Service.
-You can also find videos, photos and audio clips from the various institutions here.

 Furthermore, it is possible to gather more specific informations.
 Below you can see some of the CEP researchers' favourite databases.